KastnerRG/Read_the_docs/docs/project2.rst

 3) Tasks
 ---------
-1. Implement the CORDIC HLS code and verify it with the given testbench.
-Note that the testbench may not cover all cases; in fact, it may be poor.
+1. Design and verify a functionally complete CORDIC IP core using HLS.
+You are provided a testbench that you can use though that the testbench does not cover all cases.
 You are encouraged to create a more extensive testbench to ensure that your code is correct.

 2. The ultimate goal is to create an efficient CORDIC that only uses simple operations, i.e., add and shift.
 You should not be using divide, multiply, etc. in your CORDIC core.
 First design your code using float.
 Once you have a functionally correct CORDIC, then change data types to fixed point types and this should change your multiplications into shifts and adds.
 You should verify that this is indeed happening.